apache/echarts-doc/en/option/series/gauge.md

 ) }}

 ## axisTick(Object)
-the scale style.
+The tick line style.
 ### show(boolean) = true
 Whether to show the scale.
 ### splitNumber(number) = 5
-the split scale number between split line.
+The split scale number between split line.
 ### length(number|string) = 8
-the length of scale line which supports the pecentage of relative radius.
+The length of tick line, can be a pecentage value relative to radius.
 ### lineStyle(Object)
 {{ use: partial-line-style(
     prefix='###',